Penn-TopGuNN/TopGuNN/README.md

 ## Post-processing on the CPU

-	NOTE: Ensure you re-activate your CPU environment now (5a. and 5b. you can and should run simultaneously)
+	TODO: Activate your CPU environment now
+	(5a. and 5b. run scripts simultaneously)

 	5a.	create_word_index.sh --> runs create_word_index.py

-		creates an amalgamated word_index and from each of the jobs that were ran in embed_and_filter_job_launcher.py in Step 4. after the file is done, you should have one amalgamated word_index
+		Creates an amalgamated word_index and from each of the jobs that were ran in embed_and_filter_job_launcher.py in Step 4.
+		After the file is done, you should have one amalgamated word_index

 		Expected output files: